 - PeakForce TUNA™ – highest resolution current mapping on fragile samples in conjunction with mechanical information.

-- Sample Heating and Cooling – temperature-gradient (-35°C to 250°C) studies with greatest precision.
+- Sample Heating – temperature-gradient (20°C to 200°C) studies with greatest precision.